 National Ballot Nominations and Election

-Annually, the membership elects the future leaders of the Academy.
+Each year, the membership elects the future leaders of the Academy.
 The Nominating Committee calls for nominations May through November.
-Elections are conducted February 1 through February 22.
+Elections are conducted February 1 through February 15.
 Elected leaders begin their term of office on June 1.
-Learn More
+Visit the Academy's nominations and elections page to learn more.

 Academy Position and Practice Papers